boboyet/boboyet/README.md

 <h2 align="center"> 👨‍💻 Whoami?</h2>
 <p align="center">
-  <samp> Data analyst with good communication and interpersonal relationship skills.
-Endowed with high intellectual capacity and a team player, always keen to invent new ideas that can advance existing technology and eager to learn new technologies and processes.
+  <samp> I am a data analyst and scientist with the capacity to provide insightful data using innovative data-driven techniques.
+Seeking to use my knowledge of data modelling and visualisation to provide solutions in resolving business issues.
+Always keen to invent new ideas that can advance existing technology and eager to learn new technologies and processes.
 </p>
 <hr>